DrAlzahraniProjects/csusb_spring2025_cse6550_team4/README.md

 ### Step 5: Run the Docker Container

-You can run a Hello World in either Streamlit or Jupyter
+You can run a Chatbot in either Streamlit or Jupyter

 For Streamlit: